-The project will extend ongoing revitalization north from The Quarters Downtown, offering increased vibrancy and safety within the framework of a new Stadium Station Area Redevelopment Plan (ARP) that is currently under preparation.
+The project will extend ongoing revitalization north from The Quarters Downtown, offering increased vibrancy and safety within the framework of a new Stadium Station Area Redevelopment Plan (ARP).

-The City is taking a collaborative approach with the development industry, and is in the process of entering into a with a developer in the area (Brookfield Residential) for the ‘main street’ and other public infrastructure required to support the vision for TOD adjacent to the station.
-The cost-sharing agreement with Brookfield Residential represents significant progress in the area’s transformation from an underutilized industrial area into a smart, walkable transit oriented community that will help catalyze development of adjacent properties, and make vital connections for residents and businesses.
+The City is taking a collaborative approach with the development industry, and has entered into a cost sharing agreement with a private developer in the area for the ‘main street’ and other public infrastructure required to support the vision for TOD adjacent to the station.
+The cost-sharing agreement represents significant progress in the area’s transformation from an underutilized industrial area into a smart, walkable transit oriented community that will help catalyze development of adjacent properties, and make vital connections for residents and businesses.

-The Brookfield development will also create economic benefit for the City.
+The private development will also create economic benefit for the city.
 Colliers International Consulting estimates it will generate almost $29 million in municipal property taxes during the development period plus residential property taxes of $4.55 million annually after completion.

-Careful consideration is being given to ensure both the cost-sharing agreement and Brookfield’s development application align with the vision, objectives and policies of the new Stadium Station ARP.
-Target date for the ARP to go to city council public hearing for adoption is Fall 2016.
+Careful consideration is being given to ensure both the cost-sharing agreement and private development proposals align with the vision, objectives and policies of the new Stadium Station ARP.

 Adopting the new plan will require amendments to the existing ARPs that apply to the Boyle Street, Cromdale, Parkdale and McCauley neighbourhoods.